cschpc/gpaw-on-KNL/README.md

 The results from the 64-core KNLs (Xeon Phi 7210) were compared to results from 12-core Haswell CPUs (Xeon E5-2690v3).
 A single KNL was compared to a full node (two CPUs) to have comparable power consumptions.

-## Optimisation

-### Tuning of memory allocation

-Standard memory allocators (such as `malloc`) lock the memory pool when doing an allocation to avoid race conditions.
-In contrast, Intel TBB scalable allocator (`tbbmalloc`) uses thread-local memory pools that avoid repeated locking of the global memory pool.
-In essence, multiple memory allocations are replaced with a single memory allocation and some internal book keeping.

-Linux kernel supports very large memory pages in the form of huge pages.
-Huge pages are a pool of pre-allocated, non-swappable memory that can be used to allocate memory in very large chunks (e.g. 2M) instead of the typical default of 4k chunks.
-In general, increased memory consumption is traded for a potential gain in performance.
-In combination with tbbmalloc, huge pages offer an attractive (and easily tested) option to possibly streamline memory allocation in parallel programs.

-Even though GPAW, as a Python program, is not multi-threaded, it seems that on KNLs it is clearly beneficial to GPAW's performance to combine tbbmalloc with huge pages. **Up to 5% faster run times are observed for GPAW when both tbbmalloc and huge pages are in use.** The actual size of the huge pages does not seem to be significant (tested with 2M, 4M, 8M, and 16M page sizes).

-## Performance

 ### Test cases